Kevin-Tran-/Flicks/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. I would like to extend the app to include theatre and showtime
+1. I would like to extend the app to include theatre and showtime if the same api has those info
 2. Link trailer into app

 ## Video Walkthrough